uday96/EVA4-TSAI/README.md

 ## Session 5

 Achieve 99.4% test accuracy on the MNIST dataset with a CNN using less than 10,000 parameters and 15 epochs.

+## Session 6

+Apply L1 and L2 regularization on Session 5 code and compare the models.